fizzed/crux/crux-util/README.md

 ## Overview

 Utilities reusable across a wide variety of projects.
-We plan on keeping dependencies within this library to zero.
+This lib will always require zero external dependencies.

 ## Usage